joeclark-phd/random-text-generators/README.md

     cellasca         verula           ocessanga       cimylla          galla
     mercuribosma     limeta           juba            pulcita          esdranicola

 An alternative strategy is simply to train the generator on a single-sex dataset.
-Here on the left, for example, are the results of training the generator with a file of 146 female Viking names (/src/test/resources/vikings_female.txt), and on the right, a generator trained on 498 male Viking names (/src/test/resources/vikings_male.txt).
+Here on the left, for example, are the results of training the generator with a file of 146 female Viking names, and on the right, a generator trained on 498 male Viking names.
+(These training data can be found in [joeclark-net/procedural-generation-examples](https://github.com/joeclark-phd/procedural-generation-examples).)

     FEMALE:                                           MALE: